joney000/Online-Code-Checker-and-Compiler-Java/README.md

 CodeOj uses a number of open source tools and technology to work properly:

-* [Java8] - High productivity along with security .also to use the magic of Byte code.
+* [Java8] - Open JDK.
 * [Ace Editor] - Awesome web-based text editor
-* [Hibernate ORM] - A Java based ORM providing several cool features of data persistence like object caching, mapping etc.
+* [Hibernate ORM] - A Java based ORM providing several features of data persistence like object caching, mapping etc.
-* [Twitter Bootstrap] - great UI boilerplate for modern responsive web apps
+* [Twitter Bootstrap] - UI boilerplate for modern responsive web apps
 * [JUnit] - Unit tests in Java
 * [chroot "jail"] - Sand-boxing / virtualization of computing node
 * [Database] - Initially MySQL but you are free to use any open source DB.
 * [Python] - for running core checker script.
-* [jQuery] - duh !! :D
+* [jQuery] - UI JS

 And of course CodeOj itself is open source with a [public repository][dill] on GitHub.